kyrim/make-my-ui/README.md

   A React UI Library built from scratch using Typescript and Styled Components.
 </p>

+### ⚠️ Warning

-<span style="color:red"> ⚠️ Warning: This library is currently WIP and under construction and not ready for production.
-Please use at your own risk!</span>
+This library is currently a work in progress and not currently ready for production.
+Please use at your own risk!

 ## Demo / Components